nigelhaim/3rdYr_2ndSem/LabExer3.md

 ### Running the model for the first time.

-From the file Demo we initially have a Sequential model with three convolutional 2D layers each layer will have a stride of one and a padding of valid each layers have a filter of
+From the file Demo we initially have a Sequential model with three convolution 2D layers each layer will have a stride of one and a padding of valid each layers have a filter of 4, 8, 16 respectively.
+Every layer contains the kernel size of 20, 8, and 4.
+The optimizer used for the first time is the Adam Optimizer.
+The number of Epochs is 50.

+### PreProcessing